-The Bureau of Justice Statistics reported that there were approximately 17.6 million Americans affected by identity theft in 2014.
-That is a sharp increase in the 3.6 million affected in 2004.
+The Bureau of Justice Statistics reports that there were approximately 17.6 million Americans affected by identity theft in 2014.
+That is a sharp increase from the 3.6 million affected in 2004.
 With the rise in technology, identity theft will continue to be a growing problem.
 If you have been a victim of such a crime, you have no doubt felt the stress and anxiety that accompanies identity theft.
 You may have even wondered if bankruptcy would be the best option in order to dig yourself out of the hole that some stranger, a criminal, put you in.

 The Next Steps

 Dealing with identity theft is scary.
 It can be difficult to know where to begin.
 If you have been victimized, whether you choose to file for bankruptcy or not, you need to start with the following steps to start sorting out the situation.

 - Cultivate Patience.
 Resolving issues with identity theft takes a long time and you will need to commit to a couple hours per day working on the details.

 - Devise a Plan.
 You will need a plan of action, and a great place to start is the Federal Trade Commission.

 - Obtain Your Credit Reports.
 You will need to see your credit reports from Experian, Equifax, and Transunion in order to examine them for fraudulent accounts.

 - Place Fraud Alerts.
 You need to alert each of the credit reporting agencies that you’ve been a victim of identity theft and this will let future creditors know you are an identity theft victim.

 - Dispute Fraudulent Accounts.
 If you see fraud on any of your three credit reports, then you need to dispute such accounts with each of the credit agencies showing fraudulent accounts.

 - File a Police Report.
 You will need the police report when you begin disputing the fraudulent accounts.
 This only takes a few minutes and you should obtain 10 copies of the police report.